 Matching the Hatch on the Clinch River

 The Clinch River is a midge factory.
 Midge and blackfly larva often emerge in tremendous numbers and the trout take note.
 Most fish in the Clinch River attain impressive sizes within a short time feasting on the bounty the river offers.
 The Clinch is unique because trout will often key in on midge emergers or even adults as the hatch progresses.
 Thus, a prepared angler will have all stages of the midge life cycle from larva to pupa to emerger to adult.
 As with most tailwaters, Zebra midges are a good choice, but there are many other midge patterns that will work magic.
+Midge fishing is where a good Clinch River fly fishing guide will really be helpful.
+Fish will not always eat the standard go-to patterns, and a good guide should have the ones that the fish want.

 When not feasting on midge or blackfly larva, the trout will eat a variety of bugs such as scuds and sowbugs although these are primarily found on the upper river.
 The Clinch is famous for its Sulfur hatch.
 These small mayflies bring out every fish in the river when the hatch is on.
 The fish become quite selective as well.
 When there is not an active hatch underway, a small Pheasant Tail nymph is usually all that is needed to imitate the nymph stage of this hatch.
 The lower river also sees some caddis, especially in the spring.
 These emerge in great enough numbers to get the fish keyed on them occasionally, but in general stick to the midge patterns.